saileshbvk/ICSE-2011-Miler-a-Toolset-for-exploring-email-data-/README.md

 :x: Source code (not available)
 :x: Executable tool (not available)

+I thank Dr.Alberto Bacchelli and Mr.Vitezslav Humpa for helping me with the project

 This repository was constructed by <a href="https://github.com/saileshbvk">Venkata Krishna Sailesh Bommisetti.</a> under the supervision of <a href="https://github.com/CaptainEmerson">Murphy Emerson-Hill.</a>